-Due to the damage caused by hurricane Irene, the nudist resort Club Orient is no longer in operation.
+Due to the damage caused by hurricane Irma, the nudist resort Club Orient is no longer in operation.
 Despite this, there is still plenty of action down on the nude end of Orient Bay Beach.
 This is the spot to go if you want all the relaxation, without any of the effort.

 There’s a little shack of a restaurant which serves food and drinks, and plenty of beach chairs and umbrellas available for hire.

 Orient Beach was easily the most crowded of the nude beaches we visited on St Martin, but it was also the most easily accessible.
 The added benefit here is that as the island’s only official clothing optional beach, Orient Bay Beach is a great spot to use as a default.